Waikato/weka-wiki/docs/packages/manager.md

 # Package manager property file
 As mentioned in the previous section, an alternative package meta data repository can be specified by placing an entry in the PackageRepository.props file in `$WEKA_HOME/props`.
-From Weka 3.7.8 (and snapshot builds after 24 September 2012), the package manager also looks for properties placed in `$WEKA_HOME/props/PackageManager.props`.
+From Weka 3.7.8, the package manager also looks for properties placed in `$WEKA_HOME/props/PackageManager.props`.
 The current set of properties that can be set are:

 ```
 weka.core.wekaPackageRepositoryURL=http://some.mirror.somewhere